bastienrobert/peti/README.md

 [babel-plugin-transform-react-jsx](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) will turn JSX into ~~React~~ Peti function calls.

-> TODO
+The only things you'll have to do are:

+- Import Peti
+- Add a babel plugin to convert JSX into functions
+- Configure this plugin with the following **Pragma**: `Peti.createElement`

 ## Features

 - Turn JSX into function
   - `className` are converts into `class`
   - you can call vars inside JSX with `{varName}`
+  - component inside another component (just like vars: `{componentName}`)

 ## Todo

-- Event management
-  - Turn some args into addEventListener functions
-  - Functions in vars
 - Refs
   - No string refs, only functions

-- Props (?)
+## Events

+You're a big boy, you can create your events yourself.